 Published Wednesday, 16th May 2018 in SAC Consulting news

-With the planet set to be abuzz with activity for World Bee Day this weekend (Sunday 20 May 2018), new advice demonstrates how farmers can improve their crop yields by providing habitats for insects.
+With the planet abuzz with activity for the recent World Bee Day, new advice demonstrates how farmers can improve their crop yields by providing habitats for insects.

 The Scottish Government’s Farm Advisory Service (FAS) programme, which is delivered by specialists from SAC Consulting, part of Scotland’s Rural College (SRUC), has produced two new practical guides on pollinating insects, which play a key role in agriculture.